Email Us Today! contact@umonics.sg

 Observation and Attention to Detail – Enhancing Scientific Inquiry Skills

-Play-based learning in the early childhood science classroom promotes observation skills and attention to detail in preschoolers.
-By engaging in activities that require careful observation and documentation, they learn to gather data, make accurate observations, and notice patterns and relationships.
+Play-based learning promotes observation skills and attention to detail in preschoolers.
+By engaging in activities that require careful observation and documentation, they learn to gather data, make accurate observations, and notice patterns.
+Science-based play activities prompt preschoolers to observe the natural world, conduct experiments, and explore materials.
+Through systematic observation and documentation, they develop a scientific mindset, attention to detail, and foundational skills for future scientific investigations.

 Spatial Reasoning Skills – Developing an Understanding of Space and Shapes